Top candlestick patterns traders should know

 Different traders utilise different candlestick patterns depending on their personal trading style.
 Also, new candlestick patterns are constantly discovered, so listing all available patterns is challenging.

-If you’re just starting, you might want to stick to a few conventional patterns, as mentioned in the article, and grow from there.
+If you’re just starting, you might want to stick to a few conventional patterns and grow from there.

 /